popzelife/RTv1/README.md

 ![42-Project](https://dl.dropboxusercontent.com/u/59532932/48-cole204220logo.png)
 # RTv1
 Raytracer in C using SDL2 and OpenCL.
 Generate a 3D view out of a given scene file.
 Scene file is just some text from a specific format to specify the rendering.
+Rendering is progressiv, you'll need to wait for 25 render passes to get a realistic picture... and up to a 100 to get near to a smooth picture.
+First render can take 1 or 2 seconds, while a full render may take between 20 and 45 minutes.

 - SDL used to manage windows, hook events and draw a pixel on surface;
 - Simple objects: sphere, plane, cone (only sphere for now);